-D. Applications
+G. Applications

-The objective of this paper is not focused on designing a detailed deception protocol to fool network inference, but on the fundamental perspective on the impacts of exploring network dynamics (in terms of transmitting deception traffic or changing routing) with limited costs to offer more security for network nodes.
-Therefore, the applications of our results include (i) showing the impact region of a proactive strategy with a limited cost for a given network scenario, (ii) providing the performance benchmark and guidance for anti-inference protocol design, (iii) offering a counterpart strategy that can further advance network inference methods.
+We note that the objective of this paper is not focused on designing a detailed deception protocol to fool network inference, but on the fundamental perspective on the impacts of exploring network dynamics (in terms of transmitting deception traffic or changing routing) with limited costs to offer more security for network nodes.
+Therefore, the applications of our results include

+- showing the impact region of a proactive strategy with a limited cost for a given network scenario, - providing the performance benchmark and guidance for anti-inference protocol design, - offering a counterpart strategy that can further advance network inference methods.